Directorate-for-E-Health/R-on-Snomed-CT/README.md

 Showing examples of how to use R in combination with SNOMED CT.

 # Disclaimer
-The SNOMED CT contents used in this repository is subject to additional licensing described at https://www.snomed.org/our-customers/member/norway.
+The SNOMED CT contents used in this repository are subject to additional licensing described at https://www.snomed.org/our-customers/member/norway.

 # Documentation